Ricordy/SL-Platform/README.md

   <h1>Something Legendary</h1>

   <p>
-    Something Legendary is an investment platform for the purchase, renovation and subsequent sale of classic cars, usingWeb 3.0 tools as a method of financial ease of use and as a gamification element.
+    Something Legendary is an investment platform for the purchase, restoration and subsequent sale of classic cars, using Web 3.0 tools as a method of financial ease of use and as a gamification element.
   </p>

 </div>